Landscape 05

 Sources: Information derived from partner organizations, governments, and A6IP internal consultations.*

-Eighteen Parties analyzed have authorization arrangements in place, while 49 Parties are estimated to have authorization arrangements in progress or under consideration.
+Twenty-two Parties analyzed have authorization arrangements in place, while 52 Parties are estimated to have authorization arrangements in progress or under consideration.

 Sources: Information derived from partner organizations, governments, and A6IP internal consultations.*